Highlights from New China: Impact of the Chinese Consumer

 - China’s economy is moving in two different directions.
 “New China” is experiencing resilient and even robust growth while “Old China” appears to be slowing down.

 - New China is driven by consumption from an expanding and wealthier middle class population.

 - China’s e-commerce boom is creating investment opportunities among internet companies.
 However, not every Chinese internet company is destined to succeed.

 - Leisure travel is expected to become a regular part of life for many Chinese households.
 This fast-growing market affects many business segments and provides numerous opportunities to invest in the travel theme.

-Investment Risk: There can be no guarantee that any strategy (risk management or otherwise) will be successful.
-All investing involves risk, including potential loss of principal.
+Investment Risk — There can be no guarantee that any investment strategy (risk management or otherwise) will be successful.
+All investing involves risk, including the potential of loss of principal.

 Emerging Markets Risk — The risks of foreign investments are typically greater in less developed countries, which are sometimes referred to as emerging markets.
 For example, legal, political and economic structures in these countries may be changing rapidly, which can cause instability and greater risk of loss.
 These countries are also more likely to experience higher levels of inflation, deflation or currency devaluation, which could hurt their economies and securities markets.
 For these and other reasons, investments in emerging markets are often considered speculative.
 Similarly, investors are also subject to foreign securities risks including, but not limited to, the fact that foreign investments may be subject to different and in some circumstances less stringent regulatory and disclosure standards than US investments.
 Investments in China A-shares carry increased risks, most notably liquidity and credit risks.